What Are the Treatments for Chronic Pain?

 - Spinal Cord Stimulation Implants.
 In spinal cord stimulation, low-level electrical signals are transmitted to the spinal cord or to specific nerves to block pain signals from reaching the brain.
 This method being especially used for back and limb pain.
 In this procedure, a device that delivers the electrical signals is surgically implanted in the body.
 A remote control is used by the patient to turn the current off and on or to adjust the intensity of the signals.
 Some devices cause what’s described as a pleasant, tingling sensation while others do not.

 Two kinds of spinal cord stimulation systems are available.
-The unit that is more commonly used is fully implanted and has a pulse generator and a non-rechargeable battery.
-The other system includes an antenna, transmitter, and a receiver that relies upon radio frequency.
-The latter system's antenna and transmitter are carried outside the body, while the receiver is implanted inside the body.
+Partial and totally implanted units.
+The unit that is more commonly used is fully implanted.
+The latter system's antenna and transmitter are carried outside the body, while the receiver is implanted inside the body

 Transcutaneous electrical nerve stimulation therapy, more commonly referred to as TENS, uses electrical stimulation to diminish pain.
 During the procedure, low-voltage electrical current is delivered through electrodes that are placed on the skin near the source of pain.
 The electricity from the electrodes stimulates the nerves in an affected area and sends signals to the brain that "scramble" normal pain signals.
 TENS is not painful and may be effective therapy to mask pain such as diabetic neuropathy.
 However, TENS for chronic low back pain is not effective and cannot be recommended, says the American Academy of Neurology (AAN).